Hrasek1000cz/NoHunger/README.md

 # NoHunger
-This plugin remove hunger from your server
+This plugin disabled hunger from your server.

 Author: Hrasek1000